th3-z/kf2-magicked-admin/README.md

 ### Scripts

-Writting a `server_name.init` in the root folder with a series of commands will run the commands in sequence when the bot starts on `server_name`.
+Writting a `server_name.init` in the `conf` folder with a series of commands will run the commands in sequence when the bot starts on `server_name`.

-Additional scripts can be written in the `scripts` folder and ran with the `!run` command.
+Additional scripts can be written in the `conf/scripts` folder and ran with the `!run` command.
 There is an example already in there that can be ran with `!run example`.